-We've documented 20 accessibility features for One Button Travel in the Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 20 accessibility features for One Button Travel.
+Strongest in Visual and Controls but also has features in Getting Started, Reading, Audio and Navigation to reduce unintended barriers.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.One Button Travel is a stylish text adventure where you communicate across time to try and cancel your permanent holiday in a dystopian future.
 You try and save your accomplice, who's already stuck in the future, by making choices and solving puzzles.
 Your options are limited, but this intentionally makes social commentary on regulation and authoritarianism.

 We've documented 4 accessibility features for Controls in One Button Travel which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.